wp-plugins/visual-biography-editor/readme.txt

 = 1.1 =
 * Updates and bug fixes for older WordPress versions
 * Add plugin Banner to /assets/ folder for WordPress repository
+* Fix issue with JS loading on user-edit.php; when administrators edit other people's bio's

 = 1.0 =
 * Initial public release to the WordPress plugin repository